habieber/Dream-Read/README.md

 - Implement a filter feature to access books on your shelf more easily
 - Add a feature to adjust priority immediately when saving books to your shelf from API search
+- Add a feature to upload your own cover photo for custom book entries
 - Add a feature to categorize books with custom categories (personal, work, book club, etc)
 - Add more styling to each page for more intuitive navigation (links to different pages)
 - Addd drag and drop feature to reorganize your bookshelf